futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-06-Width&Height/README.md

 CSS `max-width` property is used to `set` the `maximum width` `of` an `element`.

-height and width properties do not include padding, borders, or margins.

 It sets the height/width of the area inside the padding, border, and margin of the element.